 - The financials and company records given to a buyer should be as transparent as possible.

 - Most business sellers should have their last three years of tax returns (and profit and loss statements) available for the buyer’s review.

 - Often, the tax returns or financial records may have unrecorded sales, payroll for the owner, non-cash expenses such as depreciation, or other hidden assets such as business expenses that are in reality personal expenses for the owner.

-- Importantly, this analysis should be explained to all potential buyers in as logical and transparent manner as possible.
+- Importantly, this analysis should be explained to all potential buyers in a logical and transparent manner.